The College of St. Scholastica offers two doctoral programs in Physical Therapy.

 Students work in small groups to advance their knowledge of scholarly research methods and critical review under the guidance of a faculty advisor in an area of the faculty's expertise.
 Students participate in a scientific poster presentation and compile a final research review paper.

 Provides foundational knowledge for understanding normal human movement.
-Emphasis is on biomechanics, joint structure and function, and muscle activity in the human body concurrent with body regions covered in the Functional Anatomy course.
-The interaction between joints and movement during common activities of daily living is examined
+Emphasis is on biomechanics, joint structure and function, and muscle activity in the human body.
+The interaction between joints and movement during common activities of daily living is examined.

 An advanced, regional, musculoskeletal anatomy course that emphasizes the study of functional relationships among musculature, nervous tissue, vascular, and skeletal components for the extremities and axial skeleton.
 Cadaver dissection laboratory experience is used to enhance understanding of three-dimensional anatomical relationships for specific body regions.